shivanshdave/2020-432/projects/project2/README.md

 Project 2 will be graded on a scale from 0 to 100.
 Students meeting the minimum requirements expressed above successfully and on-time, will receive a minimum score of 85.
 This includes:

 - 10 points for successful completion of the Project 2 Proposal Google Form, due 2020-04-01.
-- 40 points for on-time complete submission of all necessary files (.Rmd, .HTML, .Rds) associated with the Main Project 2 Document so that Dr. Love can successfully review them
+- 40 points for on-time complete submission of all necessary files (.Rmd, .HTML, .Rds) associated with the Main Project 2 Document so that Dr. Love can successfully review them.
-- 25 points for on-time complete submission of the Video Presentation materials so that Dr. Love can successfully review your work
+- 25 points for on-time complete submission of the Video Presentation materials so that Dr. Love can successfully review them.
-- 10 points for on-time completion of the End-of-Term Google Form
+- 10 points for on-time completion of the End-of-Term Google Form.

 To get to the maximum score of 100, Dr. Love will award up to 15 additional points for especially thoughtful and effective work on: